 - Get a FREE Roku when you prepay for 3 months of Sling TV

 - Or, get a deep discount on an Apple TV with the same 3-month term

 - T-Mobile customers can score a 30% discount on Sling TV (for the Sling Orange package only)

 Want to try it out before signing up?
 Click here to try Sling TV for free for 7 days.

-CBS All Access Offers College Basketball Live Streams in Select Markets
+CBS All Access Offers College Basketball Live Stream in Select Markets

-Throughout the regular season, CBS will be airing featured college hoops matchups on just about every weekend.
+Another good way to stream NCAA basketball games is to use CBS All Access.
+Throughout the regular season, CBS will be airing featured college basketball game live stream on just about every weekend.
 If you want to watch these games online live, you can do so with CBS All Access, the network’s standalone streaming service.
-While All Access (review) is mostly known for carrying a huge library of hit CBS shows, it also offers live streams of its college sports coverage in many markets throughout the country.
+While All Access (review) is mostly known for carrying a huge library of hit CBS shows, it also offers NCAA basketball streaming in many markets throughout the country.

 If you live in a market where All Access offers live streaming (click here to find out), you’ll be able to watch NCAA basketball online every weekend this way, including March Madness games airing on CBS.